bharagha/eal-2026.0.0/libraries/dl-streamer/docs/source/dev_guide/converting_deepstream_to_dlstreamer.md

 ### Python Applications

-While GStreamer command line allows quick demonstration of a running pipeline, fine-grain control typically involves using a GStreamer pipeline object in a programmable way: using Python or C/C++.
+While GStreamer command line allows quick demonstration of a running pipeline, fine-grain control typically involves using a GStreamer pipeline object in a programmable way: either Python or C/C++ code.

 This section illustrates how to convert [DeepStream Python example](https://github.com/NVIDIA-AI-IOT/deepstream_python_apps/tree/master/apps/deepstream-test1) into [DLStreamer Python example](https://github.com/open-edge-platform/edge-ai-libraries/tree/main/libraries/dl-streamer/python/hello_dlstreamer).
-Both applications implement same functionality.
+Both applications implement same functionality, yet they use DeepStream or DLStreamer elements as illustrated in a table below.
 The elements in __bold__ are vendor-specific, while others are regular GStreamer elements.

 | DeepStream Element | DLStreamer Element | Function |
 |---|---|---|